Dave Rummells

 Dave Rummells (born January 26, 1958) is an American professional golfer.

+Early life and amateur career

-Born in Cedar Rapids, Iowa, Rummell was raised in West Branch, played college golf at the University of Iowa, and turned professional in 1981.
+Rummells was born in Cedar Rapids, Iowa, and was raised in West Branch.
+He played college golf at the University of Iowa.

+Professional career

+Rummells turned professional in 1981.
 Rummells played on the PGA Tour from 1986 to 1994, and his best finish was second at the Buick Invitational of California in 1993.
 He twice finished in the top-10 in a major, both at the PGA Championship: fifth in 1989 and tied for sixth in 1988.